 Please subscribe to our YouTube channel while watching.

+For Aurora’s full yearly cruise list click the picture.
+Looking for a family ship, use the main menu above.
 If you are worried how to choose which cruise, which ship and where to go, take a look at our how to choose a cruise blog.

 If you enjoy seeing more about the entertainers you see at sea, then take a look at our show cast!
 Here is our growing menu of those who work at sea.